 So that November in Munich does not become too dull and dark, the first Christmas markets are already opening.
-The literature festival with its "book show" also helps against rainy days.
-Or you can stroll around a charity flea market in a relaxed atmosphere?
+The literature festival with its “book show“ also helps against rainy days as well as a stroll around a charity flea market in a relaxed atmosphere.

 The Münchner Bücherschau is the largest regional book exhibition.
 Here, visitors can browse through all genres for 15 hours a day and meet the authors.

 Münchner Bücherschau, 16 November to 3 December 2023, Literaturhaus, Gasteig and other venues

 Every year, the Christmas market in the Residenz is the first to bring light into the darkness.
 From 23 November to 22 December 2023, visitors to the picturesque Kaiserhof on Odeonsplatz will find themselves in a Christmas village with a small chapel and life-size nativity scene.
 In the wooden huts, glassblowers, goldsmiths or horn carvers will present their handicrafts – mulled wine, bratwurst and rubbing cakes are of course also available.
 From the stage in the middle, contemplative Christmas carols sound out of alphorns or trumpets – but also sometimes swinging evergreens, to which children dance with their parents.

 Christmas Village at Residenz, 23 November to 22 December 2023, Kaiserhof of the Residenz